Event

 What institutional arrangements, knowledge and politics are required to tackle climate change in the coming decades?

-The Centre for Science and Policy is working with Professor Charles Kennel, Director emeritus at the Scripps Institution of Oceanography, University of California San Diego, to deliver the next series of climate change seminars hosted by Christ’s College.
+The Centre for Science and Policy worked with Professor Charles Kennel, Director emeritus at the Scripps Institution of Oceanography, University of California San Diego, to deliver the 2017 series of climate change seminars hosted by Christ’s College.

 Science, politics, knowledge management, innovation and markets all play a role in climate change action, but what is the role of the University of Cambridge as an ‘anchor institution’ for these?

-Bringing together speakers spanning the worlds of research and policy, the event series will explore how the multifaceted aspects of climate change action can come together to help us make the right decisions for the long run.
+Bringing together speakers spanning the worlds of research and policy, the event series explored how the multifaceted aspects of climate change action can come together to help us make the right decisions for the long run.

 CSaP Christ's College Climate Seminar Series